JezaChen/WinGrab/README.md

 # WinGrab
-A simple tool to get the PID of the window under the cursor.
+A simple tool to get the PID of the window under the mouse cursor, implemented in **Python**.

+`wingrab` is implemented in the Python language, supports running directly and integrating into Python code, and currently only supports Windows.

 ## Installation
 ### From pip